 - Financial Projection and Summary - In this section, outline sales projections, perform a break-even analysis, and list potential expenses.

-If you’re looking for a complete in-depth guide for writing business plans, check out our restaurant business plan guide.
+For an in-depth guide to writing a business plan, check out our restaurant business plan guide.

 3. Ice Cream Shop Start-Up Costs

-While not necessarily as pricy as opening a restaurant or some other foodservice locations, opening an ice cream shop still comes with some expenses.
-Typically opening an ice cream shop will cost you anywhere between $20,000 to $50,000.
-However, this figure can vary based on whether you decide to buy or rent a location, as well as whether you purchase new equipment or cheaper used equipment.
-Here are a few of the most important expenses you’ll have to pay during the process of starting an ice cream shop.
+While not as pricy as opening a restaurant or some other foodservice locations, opening an ice cream shop still requires capital.
+Typically, opening an ice cream shop will cost you anywhere between $20,000 to $50,000.
+However, this figure can vary based on whether you decide to buy or rent a location and whether you purchase new or used equipment.
+Here are a few of the most important expenses you’ll have to cover when starting an ice cream shop:

-- Down Payment - Purchasing a food truck or brick-and-mortar for your ice cream shop will be a major expense.
-Although a loan is usually taken out for such a large expense, a down payment of around 15-20% of the cost should be expected.
+- Down Payment - Purchasing a food truck or brick-and-mortar for your ice cream shop is a major expense.
+Although a loan is usually taken out for such a large sum, expect to make a down payment of around 15-20% of the cost.

-- Property Renovations/Construction Costs - Purchasing a location or food truck is rarely enough to get it ready for opening, so you’ll likely have to spend money on renovations and construction.
+- Property Renovations/Construction Costs - Purchasing a location or food truck is rarely enough to be ready for opening.
+Plan to spend money on renovations and construction.

-- Ice Cream Shop Equipment - To produce, store, and sell ice cream, investments into a variety of appliances and equipment is needed.
+- Ice Cream Shop Equipment - To produce, store, and sell ice cream, investments in a variety of appliances and equipment are needed.
 Required equipment includes ice cream makers, refrigerators, and freezers.

-- Ice Cream and Supplies Inventory - Buying all the ingredients, ice cream utensils, and containers needed for your ice cream shop can be costly.
+- Ice Cream and Supplies Inventory - Buying all the necessary ice cream ingredients, containers, and utensils for your ice cream shop can be costly.

 - Employee Wages - Running an ice cream shop will require a handful of managers, employees, and staff who need to be paid a reasonable salary.